Masallade/CloudBilling-Manager-Stable/README.md

 ## 🎯 About

-**Cloud Billing Manager** (formerly Geo POS) is a powerful business management system that combines Point of Sale (POS), accounting, invoicing, and Customer Relationship Management (CRM) capabilities into a single platform.
+**Cloud Billing Manager** is a powerful business management system that combines Point of Sale (POS), accounting, invoicing, and Customer Relationship Management (CRM) capabilities into a single platform.
 It's designed to help businesses of all sizes manage their operations more efficiently.

 ### Key Highlights